Adnezz/VoiceFalloffOverride/README.md

 Otherwise, after running VRChat with the mod installed for the first time, you can edit the falloff distance in VRChat/UserData/MelonPreferences.cfg under the VFO header.

+This mod will not function in Game worlds or worlds on emmvrc's blacklist.
+In worlds with the club tag, you may only reduce the falloff range from the world's default, not increase it.

 ## Credit
 This mod was built up from dave-kun's [RankVolumeControl](https://github.com/dave-kun/RankVolumeControl) and uses NetworkManagerHooks.cs from Knah's [JoinNotifier](https://github.com/knah/VRCMods/tree/master/JoinNotifier)